A Modular Approach to Construct Signature-Free BRB Algorithms under a Message Adversary: Introduction

-\paragraph{Content of the paper.} This paper combines a Message Adversary with Byzantine processes, and studies the implementation of Byzantine Reliable Broadcast (BRB) in an asynchronous fully connected network subject to this MA and to at most $\tb$ Byzantine faults.
-The MA models lossy connections by preventing up to $\tm$ point-to-point messages from reaching their recipient every time a correct process seeks to communicate with the rest of the network.\footnote{ A close but different notion was introduced in~\cite{D82}, which considers static $\kappa$-connected networks.
-If the adversary selects statically, for each correct sender, \tm correct processes that do not receive any of this sender's messages, the proposed model includes Dolev's model where $\kappa = n-\tm$.} To limit as much as possible our working assumptions, we further assume that the computability power of the adversary is unbounded (except for the cryptography-based algorithm presented in Section~\ref{sec:sb-klcast}), which precludes the use of signatures.
-(We do assume, however, that each point-to-point communication channel is authenticated.)
+\paragraph{Content of the paper.} This paper combines a Message Adversary with Byzantine processes, and studies the signature-free implementation of Byzantine Reliable Broadcast (BRB) in an asynchronous, fully connected network subject to this MA and to at most \tb Byzantine faults.
+The MA models lossy connections by preventing up to \tm point-to-point messages from reaching their recipient every time a correct process seeks to communicate with the rest of the network.\footnote{ A close but different notion was introduced by Dolev in~\cite{D82}, which considers static $\kappa$-connected networks.
+If the adversary selects statically, for each correct sender, \tm correct processes that do not receive any of this sender's messages, the proposed model includes Dolev's model where $\kappa = n-\tm$.}

+To limit as much as possible our working assumptions, we further assume that the computability power of the adversary is unbounded (except for the cryptography-based algorithm presented in Section~\ref{sec:sb-klcast}), which precludes the use of signatures.
+(We do assume, however, that each point-to-point communication channel is authenticated.)\footnote{ Let us mention that the problem of designing an MA-tolerant BRB has been solved in~\cite{AFRT22} by leveraging digital signatures within a monolithic algorithm.
+Finding a signature-free counterpart remained, however, an open question, which we answer positively in this paper using a modular strategy.}

-This represents a particularly challenging environment, as the MA may target different correct processes every time the network is used, or focus indefinitely on the same (correct) victims.
-Further, the Byzantine processes may collude with the MA to mislead correct processes.
+This represents a particularly challenging environment, as the MA may target different correct processes every time the network is used or focus indefinitely on the same (correct) victims.
+Further, the Byzantine processes may collude with the MA for maximal impact.